While it certainly won’t make you any taller, is there a possibility that intermittent fasting can change the way some of your genes are expressed?

 As per a 2019 article out of the acclaimed New England Journal Of Medicine, two of the potential protective benefits of fasting include metabolic switching and cellular stress resistance.

-These benefits result from the switch in energy systems that results from a fast of moderate duration and the theoretical resilience gained at a cellular level by placing your physiology under low levels of stress from the actual act of abstaining from eating for some extended period.
+These theoretical benefits result from the switch in energy systems that results from a fast of moderate duration and the theoretical resilience gained at a cellular level by placing your physiology under low levels of stress from the actual act of abstaining from eating for some extended period.

 There is obviously quite a bit more to it then that, and I encourage you guys to check out that article to learn more.